nolanschan/nolanschan.github.io/projects/adcdac/index.markdown

 ## Project Overview ##

+Part 2 of Benchtop Labs for Digital Control course.

 The purpose of this lab experiment is to understand the principals of analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC).
 The system is implemented on an Arduino Mega 2560.
 A sine wave from an external function generator serves as the analog input signal to the system.
 Analog-to-digital conversion is performed by the Arduino’s onboard ADC.
 The digital-to-analog process utilizes a MCP4921 IC chip.
 The resulting signal is outputted to an external oscilloscope in order to view the waveform.
 The effect of clock rate on the sampling process is also explored.

 ## Analog-to-Digital Conversion (ADC) ##